[HISTORY: Adopted by the Board of Supervisors of Adams County 6-20-2017 by Ord. No. 20-2017. Amendments noted where applicable.]

 - Written material or oral information related to County government that is not otherwise subject to the Open Records Law and that is designated by statute, court decision, lawful order, ordinances, resolutions or custom as confidential.

-- Any person employed by the County in any capacity, full time or part time, and not otherwise included in the definition of "official."
+- (§ 19.31(1bg), Wis.
+Stats.)
+Any person employed by the County as defined in the Adams County Employment Policy and Adams County Employee Handbook, and who are not otherwise included in the definition of "official."

-- Any interest which yields, directly or indirectly, a monetary or other material benefit to the official or employee, or to any person employing or retaining the services of the official or employee.
+- (§ 19.44, Wis.
+Stats.)
+Any interest which yields, directly or indirectly, a monetary or other material benefit to the official or employee, or to any person employing or retaining services of the official or employee.
+It does not include a monetary or material benefit which benefits all citizens in the same manner.

-- An official's or employee's spouse, children, stepchildren, parents, grandparents, stepparents, or other legal relation who contributes more than 1/2 support to the official or employee, or receives that level of support from the official or employee, or lives in the official's or employee's residence.
+- (§ 19.59(2), Wis.
+Stats.)
+An official's or employee's spouse, children, stepchildren, parents, grandparents and stepparents; or other legal relation who contributes more than 1/2 of the support to the official or employee, or receives that level of support from the official or employee, or lives in the official's or employee's residence.

-- Includes all County elected officials and appointed members of policymaking boards, boards and commissions.
+- (§ 19.32(1bd), Wis.
+Stats.)
+Includes all County elected officials and appointed members of policymaking boards, boards and commissions.

-- Any stock or nonstock corporation, partnership, proprietorship, firm, enterprise, franchise, incorporated or unincorporated association, trust or other legal entity other than an individual or body politic.
+- (§ 19.44(1)(b), Wis.
+Stats.)
+Any stock or nonstock corporation, partnership, proprietorship, firm, enterprise, franchise, incorporated or unincorporated association, trust or other legal entity other than an individual or body politic.

 - PERSONAL INTEREST